Increasing Differentiation & Choice in Physical Education

 1. Bingo or Tic-Tac-Toe: I modify game handouts so students can make self-directed fitness choices and learn content simultaneously.
 Offering two choices within a box (average and advanced) allows students to choose an activity that fits their ability level.
 Use the handout multiple times to eventually complete both levels and then have students compare and contrast their experiences.

 2. Workout Logs and Fitness Plans: Once students learn fundamental fitness concepts and exercises they log their workouts on a choice-based log that offers a variety of exercises by each muscle group Students also create personal workouts they can try in class or at home.
 Or I’ve designed a “Webquest” walking students through creating a fitness plan.

 3. Station Choices: Stations and circuits become boring if not spiced up with variety and choice.
 Give two options or “challenges” when practicing skill work in stations.
 Incorporate technology and use QR code readers so students scan a choice to see their choice and then complete.
 Have students design station choices to empower them and take ownership of the learning process.

 There is no “one-way” in our classroom.
 Providing more choice and incorporating differentiated instructional strategies helps empower students and increase participation.
-If you find yourself wanting more be sure to catch my webinar on Incorporating Choice & Differentiation in Physical Education.
+If you find yourself wanting more be sure to check out my webinar on Increasing Student PE Participation and Enjoyment through Choice-Based Action (Aired: June 27th, 2014).
 It will have in-depth specifics on these ideas plus much more ideas for viewers.